BSc Geography and Economics (Regional Science) with Professional Experience

 Our Departments enjoy active links with approved partner universities in Asia, Australia, Europe and North America.

-In the autumn term of your final year, you will have the chance to apply to study abroad for a term – either in the Netherlands (Groningen), Denmark (Aarhus), or Norway (University of Bergen or Svalbard).
+In the autumn semester of your final year, you will have the chance to apply to study abroad – either in the Netherlands (Groningen), Denmark (Aarhus), or Norway (University of Bergen or Svalbard).

 All classes are conducted in English and bursaries are available to help with travel and accommodation costs.